AgentOS

 Capability discovery uses semantic tiered lookup with graph re-ranking to achieve 89% token reduction.
 Instead of stuffing every tool description into context, agents discover relevant capabilities on-demand based on the current conversation.

-Streaming and observability
+Streaming

 AgentOS documentation site showing architecture guides, auto-generated TypeDoc API reference, and getting started sections